storca/storca/README.md

 ### Hi there 👋 I'm storca

-I'm a student at ENAC (the national french shool of civil avitation) in Toulouse.
+I'm a student at ENAC (the national french school of civil avitation) in Toulouse.

 Currently looking for an intership in the field of IT